Major Accomplishments & Purchases

 It is an integrated breathing air cylinder recharging system.

-Additional Life Support Funding to:
+Other Life Support Funding Recipients

 • Kittitas County Fire District 3 (Easton)